atk4/data/README.md

 ## Extensibility and Add-ons

 ATK Data is extensible and offers wide range of add-ons like [Audit](https://github.com/atk4/audit).
-Developer may also implement advanced DB concepts like "[disjoint subtypes](https://nearly.guru/blog/data/disjoint-subtypes-in-php)" - allowing to efficiently persist object-oriented data in your database.

 Regardless of how your model is constructed and what database backend is used, it can easily be used in conjunction with any 3rd party add-on, like [Charts](https://github.com/atk4/chart).